SpecterOps/Nemesis/docs/nemesis_chart.md

 helm install --repo https://specterops.github.io/Nemesis/ nemesis nemesis --timeout '45m' --set operation.nemesisHttpServer="https://192.168.6.9:443/"
 ```

 Set `operation.nemesisHttpServer` to the IP you'll be accessing the server from.
-By default, the value is set to `https://127.0.0.1:443/` for local deployments.
-You can delete the `--set` parameter if you want the default value.
+You can delete the `--set` parameter if you want to use the default value of `https://127.0.0.1:443/` for local deployments.

+**Note:** You can change Nemesis's listening port following [these instructions](setup.md#optional-change-nemesiss-listening-port).

 ## Verify Installation